Mightysho/Mightysho/README.md

 func GetBio() Bio {
 	return Bio{
         "- 👋 Hi, I’m Mightysho 😅",
-        "- ✨ I'm passionate about learning new skills in Technology 🔭", "- 👀 I’m interested in becoming a Backend Developer ⚡", "- 🌱 I’m currently a Software Engineering student in ALX + HOLBERTON 🌱", "- 👯 I’m looking to collaborate with Software Multinational Companies in the World 💞️", "- 📫 You can reach me on Linkedin or michealshokunbi.official@gmail.com 💬",
+        "- ✨ I'm passionate about learning new skills and in innovation in the Technological world 🔭", "- 🌱 I’m an Alumnus of Software Engineering in ALX + HOLBERTON School 🌱", "- 👀 I’m currently running an an Advanced Software Enginnering course at Power-Learn-Project-Africa ⚡", "- 👯 I’m looking to collaborate with Software Multinational Companies in the World 💞️", "- 📫 You can reach me on Linkedin or michealshokunbi.official@gmail.com 💬",